Skip to main content

 • Entry settings: settings to change the entry structure, to format how it appears, how headwords are displayed and what is searchable.

-• Expert settings: entry editor, setting up flags and auto-numbering, linking entries, creating subentries, and so on.
+• Expert settings: entry editor, setting up flags and auto-numbering, linking entries, creating subentries, as well as as establishing the connection between Lexonomy and Sketch Engine and KonText.

 Manage dictionary